 Are ways on how your office is set up - meditation rooms, gaming rooms, slides, and just overall space in the office.

-An example of perks are take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf,etc), stationery, allowances for lunch.
+An example of perks is take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf, etc), stationery, and allowances for lunch.
 They can be given to employees who are doing notably well or have seniority.

 What are examples of employee perks?